 Participation in The Dogwood Invitational is by Invitation from the Dogwood Tournament Committee.
 The tournament is 72 holes of stroke play with a 54 hole cut to low 40 and ties for the final round.
 Entry fee is $350.00 US.

 Players are required to walk during tournament play and may carry their golf bag themselves (pushcarts are allowed) or take a caddie.
 Caddies may be requested in advance during registration, or players may select one on their own.

-Player housing is provided on an as avaliable basis to players only, caddies and travelling companions are not provided housing.
+Player housing is provided on an as available basis to players only, caddies and traveling companions are not provided housing.

 The first Dogwood Invitational, held in April 1941, validated Druid Hills Golf Club as a challenging venue for amateur golf tournaments.
 Opened to great acclaim in 1912, the Druid Hills Golf Club has always nurtured talented golfers with a rich history of hosting southern championships.
 The Club has hosted eight Georgia State Amateur Championships and can boast having held 90 championships including the Dogwood, since the club's establishment.